cs2103aug2015-w10-3j/main/Developer Guide.md

 3. The **`parser`** component is responsible for processing the raw user commands and passing the semantics of the command to the logic component to handle its execution.

-4. The **`storage`** component contains the cache that saves users’ tasks as well as configuration files.
+4. The **`storage`** component contains the cache that saves usersâ€™ tasks as well as configuration files.

 # UI Component
 The UI component consists of a MainApp class that is responsible for managing the input obtained from the UI and output to be displayed on the UI.
 The UI itself is created by the UIController class which manages the appearance and behaviour of the UI.

-Todoer’s UI consists of two parts: Text field and Display field.
+Todoerâ€™s UI consists of two parts: Text field and Display field.

-Both fields are implemented using Java’s JFrame class to create a simple Window where the Text field gets the user’s command, and Display field displays messages to the user (scrollable).
+Both fields are implemented using Javaâ€™s JFrame class to create a simple Window where the Text field gets the userâ€™s command, and Display field displays messages to the user (scrollable).
-UI maintains a reference to Logic, calling Logic’s methods directly to trigger processing of user-entered commands.
+UI maintains a reference to Logic, calling Logicâ€™s methods directly to trigger processing of user-entered commands.

 ## `MainApp` Class
 This is the starting point of the whole program.
 It initialises an instance of the MainLogic class and an instance of the UIController class to be used throughout the lifetime of the program.
 It has a public method handleKeyPress() to be called by the UIController whenever the user presses a key on the command bar.
 Depending on the key pressed, the MainApp can pass the value of the user input to the MainLogic class to get back a feedback string.
 The MainApp then decide what to be displayed on the UI through calling methods of the UIController class.